chickensoftware/os/README.md

 ChickenOS is a lightweight hobby operating system for x86-64 developed in Rust.

+## WIP

+The scheduler thread setup is currently under active development, since several bug-fixes are necessary.

 ## Features

 - **Higher Half Kernel**: Built from scratch with Rust, providing a safe and modern approach to systems programming.